ObjectIsAdvantag/smartproxy/Readme.md

 ```
 > git clone https://github.com/ObjectIsAdvantag/smart-proxy
 > dmcreate docker-smartproxy    // creates a new box
-> dminit                        // initialise the toolbox env
+> dminit                        // initializes the toolbox env
-> dmls                          // to retreive your box ip, note the your local windows host can usually be reached from containers at .1
+> dmls                          // display your box ip address, simply replace suffix with 1 to get the address where your containers can reach your dev machine
 > dibuild smart-proxy .         // builds the image
-> dimg 1                        // select the image that has just been created as current
+> dimg 1                        // selects the image that has just been created as current
-> drun                          // create and launches a new container
+> drun                          // creates and launches a new container
 command ?   [command|(default)]: -route proxy -serve 192.168.99.1:8080
 detach or interactive ? [d/(i)]: i
 expose ports ?
 HOST:CONTAINER : 9090:9090